 The device comes after the launch of the much-famed Honor 8X smartphone in Pakistan.
 It’s a mid-range device and offers all the nitty-gritty features of a modern smartphone.
-However, in a condensed smartphone market, it’s tough for a phone to make its place rather than soon be forgotten.
+However, in a saturated smartphone market, it’s tough for a phone to make its place without offering something unique to the people.

 So does the Honor 10 Lite has what it takes to steal your heart?
 Let dig further into the in-depth review to know if the hype around the phone is real.